mmjn1/Management-System-for-Type-2-Diabetics/README.md

     python manage.py createsuperuser

-This will ask for your Email, First Name, Last Name, Password, and Confirm Password.
+This will ask for your email, first name, last Name, password, and confirm password.

 Apply migrations to create the database schema: